 Common adverse effects included headache, flushing, erythema, and xerosis.
 Headache was the most common adverse effect with alitretinoin at 30 mg.
 Also in the treatment group, dry skin, dry eyes, dry mouth, dry lips, and cheilitis were reported in 10% of patients, compared with 4% of patients in the placebo group.
 Lipid abnormalities were similar to those seen with other retinoids.

-Currently, another phase III trial--a randomized, double-blind (subject, investigator), placebo-controlled, parallel-assignment, safety/efficacy study--is being conducted on the treatment of chronic hand dermatitis (including pompholyx) using oral alitretinoin at 30 mg/d (1 capsule) for up to 24 weeks.
+A phase III trial--a randomized, double-blind (subject, investigator), placebo-controlled, parallel-assignment, safety/efficacy study--has been conducted on the treatment of chronic hand dermatitis (including pompholyx) using oral alitretinoin at 30 mg/d (1 capsule) for up to 24 weeks.
+Results are not yet available.

 Potential agents for the treatment of pompholyx, such as topical bexarotene, systemic alitretinoin, leukotriene receptor antagonists, leukotriene synthesis inhibitors, phosphodiesterase-4 inhibitors, and monoclonal antibodies, have been shown to be effective for the treatment of chronic hand dermatitis and other inflammatory conditions, including atopic dermatitis.
 Controlled studies need to be conducted to establish their efficacy and safety for the treatment of dyshidrotic eczema (pompholyx).